Sh4ngry/uniNotes/README.md

 # uniNotes
-simple and minimalist computer science notes
+This is a simple and minimalist computer science notes.
+There will not be a lot of examples and demonstrations, use it at your own risk.